Yah4taj/ReactRouter_GLAB320H.8.1/README.md

 "Cryptoprices"

-*Create a "multi-page" React application using BrowserRouter.
+*Created a "multi-page" React application using BrowserRouter.
-*Fetch and handle data from an external API in React.
+*Fetch and handle data from an external API in React that displays top cryptocurrencies and up to date pricing.

 ** JSX, React